soulreaper20/rewardsystem/README.md

 The reward amount will be credited into the customer account with the expiry date, which is 1 year later.
 Points can be used for new order payment, every 1 point equivalent to USD $0.01.

+The function should be called everytime a sales is made or modified.
+It goes through the records and adds the rewards to the user.